This post contains affiliate links. Read the full disclosure here.

 - Scoop 12 heaping tablespoons of dough onto each baking sheet.
 They should be fairly big - if measured they'd be almost 2 tbsp-sized (these are big cookies!).
 Press the back of a teaspoon slightly into the top of half the balls of dough to create an indent.

 - Remove the cream cheese filling from the freezer and place one into each of the cookies.
-Take a second ball of dough and place it over the cream cheese, pinching the sides to seal the cream cheese inside (see picture in post above), but making sure to not squish the cookies.
-The dough might start to get sticky and a bit harder to work with from the strawberries - if so, just wipe your hands clean before moving on to the next cookie.
+Take a second ball of dough and place it over the cream cheese, pinching the sides to seal the cream cheese inside (see picture in post above), but making sure to not squish the cream cheese into the cookie dough.
+The dough may start to get sticky and a bit crumbly, and a bit harder to work with because of the strawberries, but just go with it!
+Wipe your hands clean before moving on to the next cookie.
 You should have tall balls of dough.

 - Refrigerate the prepared cookie dough balls and repeat with the second cookie sheet and remaining dough.
 Preheat the oven to 350°F and leave the cookie dough in the fridge while it preheats.